HaileyEmeline/multiplayer-game/README.md

 5. Final project: I accomplished everything I set out to wihtin my final project, and while I did not reach my stretch goals, I believe I showed both a deep understanding of the subject matter and completed a project that demonstrates this understanding.
 The final project is fully functional and well-documented, and includes in-server interactions (shooting, gravity, collisions) and server infrastructure (matchmaking, etc).
 43/45

 #### Final Thoughts

+Overall, this project has been one of the highlights of my time as a computer science major, but has also been the most stressful topic I have broached.
+I often found myself stuck for weeks with no real resources to utilize, and having to try solution after solution until one worked.
+Looking back, I wish I had chosen Netcode for GameObjects, as I believe I could have created at least a lobby on top of what I have, and probably more.
+Furthermore, I would have had many more resources, both in terms of people to go to, source projects to analyze, and documentation to read.

+With that being said, I am very proud of what I did accomplish.
+The lack of documentation and resources meant that good portions of the code were made entirely by my connecting tidbits of what tutorials did exist, and this led to a much greater understanding of what I was working on.
+I believe that, with another month, I could have produced a much stronger prototype with lobby, graphics, and more.
+As it is, however, I believe I met my expectations for the project going in, and exceeded my expectations throughout many points of the semester as I realized how difficult what I had signed up for actually was.

 #### Sources Cited (IEEE)